rohnjeynolds/docker-nextjs-template/README.md

 ## Getting Started

-- Run `docker-compose up --build` to build the app and run the development server.
+- Run `docker-compose up` to build and run the Docker image, then run the development server.

-Open [http://localhost:3030](http://localhost:3030) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.